abpframework/abp/docs/en/Samples/Microservice-Demo.md

 #### Pre Requirements

 Running as docker containers is easier since all dependencies are pre-configured.
-You only need to install the latest docker.
-For Windows, follow [this URL](https://docs.docker.com/docker-for-windows/install/).
+You only need to install the [latest docker](https://docs.docker.com/compose/install/).

 #### Running Containers